aerleon/pol2yaml/README.md

 }
 ```

-Convert the file with this command:
+Convert the file with this command.
+This assumes the file is located in the "./policies" directory.
+Use `--base_directory` to change the target directory as needed.
 ```
-$ npx pol2yaml sample_speedway.pol > sample_speedway.yaml
+$ npx pol2yaml
 ```

 The resulting file "sample_speedway.yaml":